menu

 Also of interest is that Bellevue has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 23.48% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.89% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bellevue is an extremely ethnically-diverse city.
 The people who call Bellevue home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bellevue residents report their race to be White, followed by Asian.
-Important ancestries of people in Bellevue include German, English, Irish, Italian, and European.
+Important ancestries of people in Bellevue include German, English, Irish, European, and Italian.

 The most common language spoken in Bellevue is English.
 Other important languages spoken here include Chinese and Langs. of India.